Artificial

 of

-beauty for both sexual partners and things that help us survive.
+beauty for both healthy sexual partners and things that help us

-We maintain an illusion of immortality because we need to
+We try not to die because we need to

 live